Sufism: Al-Ghazālī

 al-Ghazali (c.
-1058 – 1111) was a Sunni Muslim polymath.
+1058 – 1111) was a Persian polymath.
 He was a prominent Sufi, jurisconsult, legal theoretician, mufti, philosopher, theologian, logician and mystic.
 He is considered to be the 11th century's mujaddid, a renewer of the faith, who appears once every 100 years.
 Al-Ghazali's works were so highly acclaimed by his contemporaries that he was awarded the honorific title "Proof of Islam".
 He was a prominent mujtahid in the Shafi'i school of law.
 His magnum opus was Iḥyā’ ‘ulūm ad-dīn ("The Revival of the Religious Sciences").
 His works include Tahāfut al-Falāsifa ("Incoherence of the Philosophers"), a landmark in the history of philosophy.

-Sayyed Badiuddin
+Badi' al-Din

-Sayyid Badiuddin was a Sufi saint who founded the Madariyya Silsila and order.
+Badi' al-Din was a Sufi saint who founded the Madariyya Silsila and order.
 He was also known by the title Qutb-ul-Madar.

 He hailed originally from Syria, and was born in Aleppo to a Syed Hussaini family.
 His teacher was Bayazid Tayfur al-Bistami.
 After making a pilgrimage to Medina, he journeyed to India to spread the Islamic faith, where he founded the Madariyya order.
 His tomb is at Makanpur.

 Ibn Arabi

 Ibn 'Arabi (or Ibn al-'Arabi) (AH 561 – AH 638; 1165–1240) was one of the most influential Sufis, revered for his profound spiritual insight, refined taste, and deep knowledge of God.
-Over the centuries, he has been honored with the title "The Grand Master" (Arabic: الشيخ الأكبر).
+Over the centuries, he has been honoured with the title "The Grand Master" (Arabic: الشيخ الأكبر).
 Ibn Arabi founded the Sufi order known as "Al Akbariyya" (Arabic: الأكبرية), which remains active to this day.
 The order, based in Cairo, continues to spread his teachings and principles through its own sheikh.
 Ibn Arabi's writings, especially al-Futuhat al-Makkiyya and Fusus al-Hikam, have been studied within all Sufi orders as the clearest expression of tawhid (Divine Unity), though because of their recondite nature they were often only given to initiates.
 His teachings later became known as the school of wahdat al-wujud (the Oneness of Being).
 He himself considered his writings to have been divinely inspired.
 As he expressed the way to one of his close disciples, his legacy is that "you should never ever abandon your servant-hood (ubudiyya), and that there may never be in your soul a longing for any existing thing".